langflow-ai/langflow/docs/docs/Integrations/integrations-assemblyai.md

 - **Input**:
     - AssemblyAI API Key: Your API key.
-    - Polling Interval: The polling interval in seconds.
+    - Polling Interval (Optional): The polling interval in seconds.
 Default is 3.

 - **Output**:
     - Transcription Result: The AssemblyAI JSON response of a completed transcript.
 Contains the text and other info.

-### AssebmlyAI Parse Transcript

-This component allows you to parse a *Transcription Result* and outputs the formatted text.

-- **Input**:
-    - Transcription Result: The output of the *Poll Transcript* component.

-- **Output**:
-    - Parsed transcription: The parsed transcript.
-If Speaker Labels was enabled in the *Start Transcript* component, it formats utterances with speakers and timestamps.

 ### AssebmlyAI Get Subtitles